 What is Farro?

-A lot of you are probably asking yourself that question.
+Farro is a small grain with a chewy texture and nutty flavor.
 It’s often referred to as an “ancient grain” and is thought to be the ancestor of many modern day grains, including wheat.
+The flavor and texture is actually quite similar to wheat berries, if you’ve had those.
 Today it’s most commonly grown in Tuscany, so you’ll find this grain used a lot in Italian cooking.
 It’s usually sold whole (with husk and bran), semi-pearled (no husk and polished to remove some bran), or pearled (all bran removed).

 As I mentioned earlier, you can get whole farro, semi-pearled farro, or pearled farro.
 Whole farro, which has all of the bran intact has the most nutrients, but it also takes the longest to cook.
 The more bran that is removed by the polishing (or pearling) process, the more nutrients are lost and the quicker cooking it becomes.
 I prefer semi-pearled because it cooks relatively quickly, still contains a good amount of nutrients, and has a chewy-yet-soft texture.
 Because the hull on whole farro requires some extra steps for cooking and semi-pearled farro is much more common in the United States, I’ll be giving cooking instructions for semi-pearled farro.

 Because farro holds up to cooking quite well, you can actually cook it like pasta (boil in an excess of water, then drain in a colander).
 No need to measure exact water ratios, like for rice.
 The degree to which the farro breaks down is much more dependent on the length of cooking than the amount of water or liquid used.
 You can cook it down to a creamy porridge or risotto consistency, but it just requires a little extra time (and closer attention to the water/grain ratio).

 How to Cook Farro

 - 1 cup uncooked semi-pearled farro

 - 1/8 tsp salt